present42/TEMG4940C-23Su-Team4-Backend/readme.md

 If the specified country code is not found, a 404 error is returned.

+### POST /credit/bonds
+This endpoint retrieves the bonds subject to customed criterias.
+It accepts a POST request and expects the following parameters in the request body:

+ - countries (optional): An array of country codes specifying the countries in which the company headquarters are located.
+ - ratings (optional): An array of rating codes specifying the desired bond ratings.
+ - issuers (optional): An array of issuer IDs specifying the desired bond issuers.

+#### Request Body Parameters
+The request body should be a JSON object with the following structure:
+`{
+    "countries": ["USA", "CAN"],
+    "ratings": ["A1", "A2"],
+    "issuers": ["4295909138", "5000021791"]
+}`

+The response will be a JSON object containing an array of bonds subject to applied criterias.

 ## Data Sources
 The application uses the following CSV files as data sources: